sandeepsjyoti/sandeepsjyoti/README.md

 **Welcome to My GitHub Profile! 👋**

 👋 Hi there!
-I'm Sandeep Subhrajyoti, a Data Scientist based in Hyderabad, India.
+I'm Sandeep Subhrajyoti, a Data Analyst based in Hyderabad, India.

 🌱 I'm currently working on machine learning projects focusing on fraud detection.